Skip to contents

 #> [1] "timefun"

-# Piecewise linear spline with knots at 0.1 and 0.5 quantiles
+# Piecewise linear spline with knots at times of 5 and 10

 # Single parameter independent of treatment estimated for 1st coefficient